jahnavi0102/BitTorrentClient_from_scratch/torrent_understanding.md

 min interval (integer, optional): The absolute minimum announce interval.
 Clients must not reannounce more frequently than this.

 tracker id (string, optional): A string that the client should send back on its next announcements.

+### Compact peers

+Peers to be parsed as it is a string encoded.

+### Non compact peers

+Peers to be extracted directly from a string.